genomicepidemiology/evergreen/README.md

 _KMA database and complete genomes folder_
 The classification database should be under hr_database/current, and that and the complete_genomes directory should be in the same analysis directory.
 (Symlinking the directories from one central place to different analysis folders is possible.)

+_Config.py_
+Edit the file to define where the temporary folders should be

 _Input_
 The input file should only contain new isolates.
 As long as *results\_db* is available with the files from the previous runs, the new isolates will be processed in addition to the previous isolates.